breatheco-de/content/src/content/lesson/how-to-learn-with-ai.md

-# How to learn with AI?
+# How to learn code with AI using LearnPack?

 One of the most important features of Learnpack is that you have a coding tutor right with your code.
 You can ask anything about the current exercise, or even solve a doubt that you have with the current technology you are learning.